antireaction/queerrights-en/docs/transrights/transition.md

 The study examined patients of joint replacement surgical procedures and showed that patients lost at follow-up are more likely to have had worse outcomes at their last attended follow-up than those who were not lost, speculating that the reason they dropped out or died might be percicesly because of their physical condition getting even worse.
 So they either die or see no point in continuing the treatment and reporting back.
 The same can be applied, or so the cissexists argue, to medical transition.

-But dropping out does not translate to worse outcomes in medical transition as it does with joint replacement, because transition is different to it in 2 major ways:
+But dropping out does not translate to worse outcomes in medical transition as it does with joint replacement, because medical transition has 2 additional factors that are not even present in other populations/with other medical procedures:

-**a) Medical transition fascilitates a social transition into a new beginning/life/role**, after which many might not want any reminders of their past.
+- **Ⅰ. Medical transition fascilitates a social transition into a new beginning/life/role**.

+After it, many might not want any reminders of their past.
 They might decline to participate in a follow-up because of this or even purposefully try to erase any traces into their new lives, making it harder to even locate them.
-These are major possible reasons for loss at follow-up in studies on medical transition that _simply do not exist_ with other treatments.

 From [Eldh et al. (1997)](https://doi.org/10.3109/02844319709010503):

 > Knowing that many patients do not want any contact after the operation  together  with  that  fact  that  there  are great  difficulties in locating or keeping  in touch with transsexual patients, a postoperatively  66% response  to  the  questionnaire  is  a  better  result than we could have  expected.

-Furthermore:
-- In [De Cuypere et al. (2006)](https://doi.org/10.1016/j.sexol.2006.04.002) some people outright stated that they're not participating specifically because they do not wish to be reminded of the fact that they are trans.
+In [De Cuypere et al. (2006)](https://doi.org/10.1016/j.sexol.2006.04.002) some people outright stated that they're not participating specifically because they do not wish to be reminded of the fact that they are trans.

-- In [Lawrence (2003)](https://doi.org/10.1023/A:1024086814364) people specified privacy concerns and mistrust towards the investigator's motives for not participating.
+In [Lawrence (2003)](https://doi.org/10.1023/A:1024086814364) people specified privacy concerns and mistrust towards the investigator's motives for not participating.

-But even for those who have not sent a response specifying their reasons for not participating, one can assume that there are at least some among them who have the same reasons and just didn't want to bother with sending back mail.
+But even for those who have not sent a response specifying their reasons for not participating, one can assume that there are at least some among them who have the same reasons, but were just too lazy to send back mail.

-**b) Death among trans people, including suicide, is likely to be due to discrimination** (which can lead to poverty, social isolation, and hence worse physical and psychological health), **rather than surgery complications or regret of transition in itself**.
-Another factor that simply _does not exist_ with other treatments such as joint replacement.
+- **Ⅱ. Death among trans people, including suicide, is much more likely to be due to discrimination than among other patient populations.**

+Discrimination can easily lead to poverty and social isolation, and these in turn lead to bad physical and/or psychological health.

-For example: [Johansson et al. (2010)](https://doi.org/10.1007/s10508-009-9551-1) found that participants who were lost to follow-up tended to have worse scores even at initial contact with the clinic, indicating that this worse outcome as well as possibly dropping out was due to factors other than the result of medical transition, e.g. discrimination.
+[Johansson et al. (2010)](https://doi.org/10.1007/s10508-009-9551-1) found that participants who were lost to follow-up tended to have worse scores (than those who were not lost) even at initial contact with the clinic.
+This could idicate that whatever made their outcome worse was present regardless of medical transition and it's outcome itself, e.g. more severe discrimination or poverty, such as in the form of less support from family and friends.

-There are also some rare studies, such as [Weigert et al. (2013)](https://doi.org/10.1097/01.prs.0000434415.70711.49) which show the opposite: That those lost to follow-up had higher satisfaction at the previous one than those who continued to be followed up until the end of the study.
-Since it only examined patients who already underwent bottom surgery and HRT and were now pursuing breast augmentation, it can be interpreted as being evidence in support of point a): The patients whose recovery from breast augmentation, presumably the last surgery they were planning to undergo, was faster and more successful, decided to move on from their now finished transition sooner.
-Hence they did not participate in the follow-up, indicating satisfaction and a succesful social transition into their new life, rather than the opposite.
+There are also some studies, such as [Weigert et al. (2013)](https://doi.org/10.1097/01.prs.0000434415.70711.49), which show the opposite: Those lost to follow-up had higher satisfaction at the last follow-up they partook in, than those who continued to be followed up until the end of the study.

+Since it only included trans women who already underwent bottom surgery and HRT and were now pursuing breast augmentation, it can be interpreted as being further evidence for point Ⅰ.: The patients whose recovery from breast augmentation, presumably the last surgery they were planning to undergo, was faster, were able to move on since they didn't need any further revisions/corrections or check-ups.
+Hence, they broke off old contact sooner and did not participate in another follow-up, indicating satisfaction with the results, rather than the opposite.

 ---

 Because of all this I find it more helpful to calculate the "genuine loss at follow-up", counting only people who either
-1. were confirmed to have detransitioned or be in bad psychological health,
+1. were confirmed to have detransitioned,
-2. who are believed to have been located correctly, but did not respond for unknown reasons (generously assuming that no mail was lost either to or from the potential participant and that none were satisified with transition but just too lazy to respond), or
+2. who are believed to have been located correctly, but did not respond for unknown reasons (generously assuming that no mail was lost, no patient was wrongly located, and that none were satisified with transition but just too lazy to respond), or
-3. died from suicide (generously assuming that the suicide was due to transition regret rather than discrimination or poverty).
+3. died from suicide (generously assuming that the suicide was due to transition regret rather than discrimination/bullying or poverty).

-People who have specified other reasons for not participating or who just could not be located and contacted - which is likely because they made an active effort to leave no traces behind and start a new life - are not counted as genuine losses at follow-up.
+People who have
+- specified other reasons (unrelated to psychological health) for not participating,
+- who just could not be located and contacted (which is likely because they made an active effort to leave no traces behind and start a new life),
+- or died from unrelated issues or surgery complications (which does not tell us anything about the psychological benefit or harm of medical transition),

+...are not counted as _genuine_ losses at follow-up.

 ---